DTD (TV station)

 DTD is a digital television station in Darwin, Northern Territory.
-It is jointly owned by Nine Entertainment (owner of Nine Darwin) and Seven West Media (owner of Seven Darwin) and operates under the company name Darwin Digital Television.
+It is jointly owned by Nine Entertainment (owner of Nine Darwin) and Southern Cross Media Group (owner of Seven Darwin) and operates under the company name Darwin Digital Television.

 History

 The licence to operate Darwin's third commercial television station was allocated to Darwin Digital Television Pty Ltd, a joint venture with the two existing commercial television broadcasting licensees in the Darwin area, Regional Television Pty Ltd (TND – Southern Cross Darwin) and Territory Television Pty Ltd (NTD – Nine Darwin) in early 2007.

 The channel was due to launch in late 2007 but was delayed until the channel started test transmitting a test pattern on 21 April 2008 at 6.00p.m.
 ACST The channel started transmitting television programs on 28 April 2008 as part of a testing period ahead of the official launch.

 Since April 2008, the station also carries 10 News Melbourne bulletins from ATV-10, instead of the Brisbane and Sydney feeds, as well as a small amount of 10 Sport programming.

 The station has carried a sole 10 affiliate, on relay from Melbourne instead of Brisbane or Sydney, despite time zone differences between Northern Territory and Victoria.

 The sale of Southern Cross Austereo's Seven-affiliated stations, alongside its stake in DTD, to Seven West Media was finalised in July 2025.